junxit/us-congress-bills-119/metadata.md

 - 2025-02-26 — Mr. Steil moved to suspend the rules and pass the bill.
 - 2025-02-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H854)
 - 2025-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H854)
+- 2025-02-27 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.